hashicorp/packer/website/source/docs/other/environment-variables.html.md

     reasons, you can set this environment variable to `1`.

 -   `PACKER_TMP_DIR` - The directory used for temporary files during marshalling.
-    If unset, appends 'packer' to environment variables TEMP, TMP, or (windows:
-    LOCALAPPDATA) before falling back to the value of `configDir()/tmp` which resolves to (unix: `$HOME/.packer.d`, windows: `%APPDAT%/packer.d`).
+    If unset, resolves to (unix: `$HOME/.packer.d`, windows: `%USERPROFILE%/packer.d`) or finally appending 'packer' to the value of os.TempDir() typically (unix: `/tmp`, windows: `%TEMP%` or `%LOCALAPPDATA%`).
-    This is not to be confused with the provisionee's temporary directory which is often defined (hard-coded) as '/tmp' or '%SYSTEMROOT%/Temp' per each provisioner module.
+    This is not to be confused with the provision target's temporary directory which is often hard-coded as `/tmp` or `%SYSTEMROOT%/Temp` per Provisioner module or user-supplied template.